Soft Paleo Pumpkin Molasses Cookies (Gluten-Free, Dairy-free)

-These better for you ingredients come together to create the most yummy, soft, chewy paleo molasses cookies that would be perfect for Thanksgiving!
+These ingredients come together to create the most yummy, soft, chewy paleo molasses cookies that would be perfect for Thanksgiving!

-I had one of my friends taste-test these chewy pumpkin molasses cookies.
+I had one of my friends taste-test these cookies.
 She loved them and had no idea that they were Paleo!
-Which is something that I always love to hear.

-To make these, you start off by mixing the dried ingredients in one bowl.
+(1) Step one- mix the dry ingredients in one bowl.
 This includes the almond flour, tapioca flour, coconut flour, baking soda, ground ginger, cinnamon, ground cloves, ground nutmeg, and salt.

-In another bowl, you mix the pumpkin puree, olive oil, coconut sugar, blackstrap molasses, egg and vanilla with a hand-held mixer.
+(2) Step two- mix the wet ingredients together in another bowl.
+So, you mix the pumpkin puree, olive oil, coconut sugar, blackstrap molasses, egg and vanilla with a hand-held mixer.

 Other healthier festive desserts you may enjoy: